Family AMPHILIIDAE Regan 1911 (Loach Catfishes)

 Phractura scaphyrhynchura (Vaillant 1886) etymology not explained; since the only characteristic mentioned in Vaillant’s one-sentence description is a flattened caudal peduncle covered with bony scutes, perhaps name means “sturgeon tail,” from Scaphirhynchus, a genus of sturgeons, and ourá (Gr. οὐρά), tail

 Phractura stiassny Skelton 2007 in honor of British-born American ichthyologist Melanie Stiassny (b.
-1953), American Museum of Natural History, for her contributions to African ichthyology and in appreciation for support given to Skelton to carry out this study; she is also lead editor of a synthesis volume (2007) on the fresh and brackish water fishes of the West Central Africa [a noun in apposition, without the matronymic “ae”]
+1953), American Museum of Natural History, for her contributions to African ichthyology and in appreciation for support given to Skelton to carry out this study; she is also lead editor of a synthesis volume (2007) on the fresh and brackish water fishes of the West Central Africa [a noun in apposition, without the genitive “ae”]

 Phractura tenuicauda (Boulenger 1902) tenuis (L.), thin or slender; cauda (L.), tail, referring to its very thin and depressed caudal peduncle